 Known as Wye.

 I believe this is often referred to as the "wild" leg.

 There are / were a lot of strange variations on three phase power, but most anything new is going to be 208V Wye service.
 Larger industrial stuff will get 480V.

 Wrong!!
 One can have a three, four or five wire delta system.

 My 3 phase delta 240/120 volt service was installed just 4 years ago, at my request.
 I did not want a wye service (for obvious reasons), and am transforming to 480V for one machine.

-Nuttin' personal, but I'm always amused by the perceptions (or just commonly used expressions) that power or voltage comes out one terminal and goes back
+Nuttin' personal, but I'm always amused by the perceptions (or just commonly used expressions) that power or voltage comes out one terminal and goes back to the other one.

 I usually have nothing better to do than to ask.. then where does it go?

 In the context of power generation and distribution, does it go back to the generation source?
 What do they do with all the power they receive back?